lakshaysethi/Assignment_1_7420_ls/Journal.md

     - just woke up
     - got banana milk musli , put on Music - im fully awake now :)

-- need to also add the class diagram attributes to readme.md of this repo. continueing work sequence from line 14
+5.need to also add the class diagram attributes to readme.md of this repo. continueing work sequence from line 14